MicrosoftLearning/MB-920T00A-Microsoft-Dynamics-365-Fundamentals-Finance-and-Operations-Apps/Instructions/Labs/LAB[MB920]_M03_Lab2_Create_a_purchase_order.md

 1. Select the **Delivery** tab.

-1. A unique delivery date can be assigned to each order line.
+1. A unique **Delivery date** can be assigned to each order line.
 The date is inherited from the field on the purchase order header, but you can change this.

-1. Close the Purchase order line page.
+1. **Close** the Purchase order line page.

-1. On the All purchase orders page, use the Filter feature and find your new purchase order.
+1. On the **All purchase orders** page, use the Filter feature to find your new purchase order.

-1. When complete, close the All purchase orders page and return to the Home page.
+1. When complete, **close** the **All purchase orders** page and return to the Home page.